hnryjmes/100-days-of-code/README.md

 1. DAY 26.
 Pair programming.
 Building and testing our battle web app with Capybara, mixing in some of our object-oriented design knowledge as well. #100DaysOfCode

+1. DAY 27.
+Finishing off the web app, switching turns, random damage etc. Thinking about an even bigger web app for this weekend challenge! #100DaysOfCode

 1.